 you are an Olympic athlete or just enjoy

-diving in the sea, or with a club for fun, you will be most welcome to join in the
+diving in the sea, or maybe with a club for fun, you will be most welcome to join in.

-must be able to swim to a reasonably competent standard be
+should be able to swim to a reasonably competent standard to be

 compete in the diving contest.

 point system ensures that all of the talents of a competitor

 are reviewed.
 Obviously, a practiced scuba diver will do better in